Johnson Sakaja

-Political life
+Career

+Politics

-Sakaja was elected as the Chairman of the Student Organisation of Teams University (SOTU) while studying at the Teams University.
+Sakaja was elected as the Chairman of the Student Organisation of Team University (SOTU) while studying at the Team University.
+However, there are speculations he never graduated from TEAM university.

 After the 2008 post-election crisis, he contributed to the formulation of the 2010 constitution where he made submissions on the definition of constituency boundaries.
 At the age of 26, Sakaja helped form The National Alliance (TNA) of which he became the chairman.
 This was the party that the former Kenyan president Uhuru Kenyatta rode to electoral victory in 2013.

 As Senator for Nairobi, Sakaja participated in law making, allocation of national revenue and exercising oversight over national revenue allocated to the county government.
 He also served as the Chairperson of the Kenya Young Parliamentarians Association, a parliamentary caucus responsible for advocacy of youth empowering policies and legislation as well as mentorship of youth leaders.
 Sakaja co-authored a book in collaboration with the Kenyan Section of the International Commission of Jurists on Representation and Fiscal Decentralization.
 He served as the Chairperson of the Committee of Labour and Social Welfare, a standing Committee which deals with matters pertaining manpower and human resource planning, gender, cultural and social welfare, national heritage, betting, lotteries, sports, public entertainment, public amenities and recreation.